Thomas Stretch

-Thomas Stretch (March 30, 1697 – October 19, 1765) was an American clockmaker and a founder and first Governor of the Colony in Schuylkill, later known as The State in Schuylkill, or Schuylkill Fishing Company.
-In 1753 he erected the first clock at Independence Hall in Philadelphia, a large clock dial and masonry clock case at the west end of the structure.
+Thomas Stretch (March 30, 1697 – October 19, 1765) was an American clockmaker and a founder and first governor of the Colony in Schuylkill, later known as the State in Schuylkill, or Schuylkill Fishing Company.
+In 1753, he erected the first clock at Independence Hall in Philadelphia, a large clock dial and masonry clock case at the west end of the structure.

-Family
+Early life and education

-Born at Staffordshire, England, he came to America with his father, Peter Stretch, in 1702.
+Stretch was born in Staffordshire, England, on March 30, 1697.
+In 1702, along with his father Peter Stretch, he came to Philadelphia in what was then the colonial-era Province of Pennsylvania.
 The earliest known clockmakers in Leek, Staffordshire were members of the Quaker family named Stretch.
 Samuel Stretch, Peter Stretch's uncle, was making lantern clocks in Leek in 1670.